 When a wall is built with a brick veneer it usually lasts a very long time, but the same cant be said for the mortar that is used to hold the wall together.

-When all of yours starts falling out it can make the wall look horrible and possibly dangerous.
+When some of yours starts falling out or degrading it can make the wall look horrible and possibly dangerous.
 Just buy some mortar mix from the shop and once you add water and give it a stir you should have a nice mortar that is ready to be used.

-Take a trowel and apply your mortar into the cracks before wiping with a dry sponge.
+Take a trowel and apply your mortar into the cracks before wiping with a dry sponge, similar to if you were grouting ceramic tile.
 Finally, use a brick pointing tool to make the concave joint match the rest of the wall.